 Aren’t Milo’s eyes mesmerizing?
 Milo is a 7 year old who was surrendered to PALS when his family moved.
 Although he is often hiding during guest hours, he is super friendly and lovable when feeling brave and will probably follow you around everywhere you go.
 He loves to play and has quite the jump for a chonky cat.
 Milo is a shedding machine, but loves being brushed all over!

 Meet Freya’s dad, a shy two year old who was rescued as a stray by PALS.
-Jack is a true cat’s cat, who loves the opportunity to bond with other cats and has gotten much braver around humans.
-Fortunately, he can wooed by Churu, allowing us to give him head pets!
+Over time, Jack has really come out of his shell, allowing humans to give him some gentle pats.
+He loves nothing more than to snooze atop the cat tree, occasionally tilting his head to watch other cats (and people) go about their day.
+Jack can sometimes get a bit overstimulated with too much love, but really enjoys just being in the company of humans, sitting near them and observing the cafe happenings.
 Jack has FIV, which can only be transferred to another cat through a deep bite, usually in the wild, and can live a normal life given good nutrition and routine vet care.

 “Don’t stop loving me.
 Can we play now?
 Are we there yet?
 I’m ready for a snack.”
 We think those are just some of the thoughts that go through Monty’s head in the course of a minute.
 This high-energy two year old boy was rescued as a stray by PALS before coming to the cafe.
 Unfortunately, he had lost a lot of fur patches, the likely cause being stress.
 With the help of the cafe, he has flourished into quite the snuggly, playful cat that he is inside!
 His favorite activities include hoarsing around with a turtle wand toy and wrestling with his buddy Kermit.
 Through the efforts of the cafe, we are working to help Monty build his courage and find him the right diet so he can be a model for the Fur Regrowth Club for Men.